lipebianchi/lipebianchi/README.md

 <details>
   <summary>More about me</summary><br>
     - 🌳 I am 21 years old, currently living in Brazil.
-I have an intermediate level of English and experience with: C#, .Net, ASPNET Core, HTML, CSS, Git/GitLab/Github, Unity and Game Development.
+I have an intermediate level of English and experience with: C#, .Net, ASPNET Core, HTML, CSS, JS, Git/GitLab/Github, Unity and Game Development.
   <br><br>
 </details>